The-Marcy-Lab-School/6-0-0-nodes-and-linked-lists/README.md

 ## Benefits and Drawbacks

+### Benefits

-Low memory overhead: Linked lists do not require extra memory for storing the size of the list, unlike arrays.
+**Low memory overhead**: Linked lists do not require extra memory for storing the size of the list, unlike arrays.

-Space efficiency: In a Linked list, the memory is allocated only when a new element is added, so it can be more space-efficient than an array, which needs to pre-allocate memory for a certain number of elements, whether or not they are used.
+**Space efficiency**: In a Linked list, the memory is allocated only when a new element is added, so it can be more space-efficient than an array, which needs to pre-allocate memory for a certain number of elements, whether or not they are used.

-No need to shift elements: In an array, when you insert or delete an element in the middle of the array, you need to shift all the elements after it to make space or fill the gap.
+**No need to shift elements**: In an array, when you insert or delete an element in the middle of the array, you need to shift all the elements after it to make space or fill the gap.
 This can take O(n) time, where n is the number of elements in the array.
 In a Linked list, you only need to update the references of the surrounding nodes, so there's no need to shift any elements, making the insertion and deletion more efficient.

-Drawbacks:
+### Drawbacks

-Search operations are slower in Linked lists: In an array, you grab elements using random access, the ability to reference values based on their index.
+**Search operations are slower in Linked lists**: In an array, you grab elements using random access, the ability to reference values based on their index.
 With Linked lists, there is no random access.
 You must traverse the Linked list starting from the head node.

-Another tradeoff is that it uses more memory than arrays because of the the pointers are stored.
+**Each node requires more memory than an element in an array:** Nodes in a linked list uses more memory than elements in an arrays because og the the pointers that are stored.
 Rather than being stored in a heap of contiguous memory locations like an array, a Linked list is stored in its own separate node, and each node contains a reference, called a "link", to the next node in the list.

 ## Linked List Methods